vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 - `node` directory stores code running in Node.js
 - `shared` directory stores files that are used in both client and node, so code shall not reference any browser globals or node module.

-For better performance, all plugins are packed and minified using rollup when they are published.
+For better performance, all plugins are packed and minified using tsdown when they are published.

 ## Project Development